Rohansjamadagni/lmt/README.md

 ```

 # Installation
-Make sure go is installed
+Make sure go is installed and $HOME/go/bin is in your path, then run
 ```
 go install "github.com/Rohansjamadagni/lmt@latest"
 ```